jamescostian/vbrand/README.md

 # vbrand

-Allows you to add a brand to the end of all of your videos that won't affect playback, but will change their hash (useful for privacy concerns over "the cloud")
+Allows you to add a brand to the end of a video that won't affect its playback, but will change its hash.

+Only really useful for privacy concerns over [convergent encryption](https://en.wikipedia.org/wiki/Convergent_encryption) in "the cloud".

 ## Installation